the-turing-way/the-turing-way/chapters/open_science.md

 Open science aims to transform science by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
 It pushes for change in the way that research is carried out and disseminated by digital tools.
 One definition of Open science, as given by the OECD [is](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf) the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
 In order to achieve this openness in science, each element of the research process should:

 - Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
-- Be reusable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use
+- Be reusable: research outputs need to be licenced appropriately so that prospective users know clearly any limitations on re-use
 - Be transparent and have appropriate metadata to provide clear statements of how research output was produced and what it contains

 The research process typically has the following form: data is collected, sometimes using specific hardware, it is then analysed (usually using software), and the results of the research are then published.
 Throughout the process it is good practice for researchers to document their working in notebooks.
 Open science aims to make each of these elements open: